mozilla/taar-lite/docs/GraphRepresentation.md

 ($C_{ij} = C_{ji}$ for any pair $i,j$).
 Also, the row sum (or column sum, by symmetry) for add-on $i$ gives its overall number of installs across all profiles considered in the dataset.

+## Graph properties

+For reference, we now list some of the main properties of each of the milestone relational graphs listed above.

+### Coinstallation graph

+The graph induced by the raw coinstallation counts has the following properties:

+- It is undirected, ie. each edge runs both ways.
+- Its vertex degree may take values from 1 to $|V|$, the overall number of add-ons in the graph.
+    In other words, every vertex has at least one incident edge.
+- Edge weights correspond to the raw coinstallation count.
+- It may or may not be connected.
+    However, there are no unreachable (singleton) vertices.

+### Treated graph

+The result of applying the treatments to the coinstallation graph has these properties:

+- It is directed, as treatments generally do not operate on edges symmetrically.
+    In particular, some or all pairs of vertices may be connected by edges running in both directions but bearing different weights.
+- Both vertex in-degree and out-degree may take values from 0 to $|V|$, and may be different.
+    In general, a treated vertex may have any number of incident edges.
+- Edge weights represent general relevance scores, which may not be symmetric.
+    The weight on edge (A,B) represents the relevance of B in relation to A, which may be different from the relevance of A in relation to B.
+- It may or may not be strongly or weakly connected.

+### Recommendation graph

+The recommendation graph is obtained by dropping all edges except those leading to each add-on's top N most relevant recommendations, with these properties:

+- It is directed.
+    For example, that B is a recommendation for A does not imply that A is a recommendation for B.
+- Vertex in-degree may take values from 0 to $|V|$, meaning that any number of add-ons may recommend the current vertex add-on.
+    Vertex out-degree is constrained to be at most N, representing the add-ons recommended for the current vertex add-on.
+- Edge weights no longer play a role.
+    Without loss of generality, they can all be set to 1.
+- It may or may not be strongly or weakly connected.
+    In particular, there may be a number of add-ons which have outgoing edges but no incoming edges,
+    in that they have associated recommendations,
+    but are never recommended from other add-ons.

 # Treatments